Summer/Fall 2019 Online Orientation: Unavailable until March 2019

-We will continue to offer the traditional on-campus session for students, however, transfer students are able to complete the Orientation Program online.
-The online orientation is intended for students who have been college or university students for a year or more or for transfer students who work more independently.
+We will continue to offer the traditional on-campus session for transfer students, however, transfer students are able to complete the Orientation Program online.
+The online orientation is intended for the transfer student who attended a college and/or a university with 12 or more credits, or a transfer student that can are more independently, meaning they are able to handle the information all on their own.

 - This option is not available for students majoring in Art and Design.
 Art and Design transfer students must attend one of the on-campus orientation sessions.

 After logging in to the online orientation system, transfer students have access to the following resources: